Welcome to the|

 Farningham - A Walker's Guide

-Park at the 18thC Lion Hotel and walk along the river bank in front of it.
-You pass a structure like one side of a bridge.
+Start on the bridge in front of The Lion Hotel.
+Downstream you see a structure like one side of a bridge.
 Said to be a cattle screen, it dates from the mid-18thC.
 The river is shallow here where the road forded the Darent before there was a bridge - you can see where it entered the water.
-From the bridge there is a good view of the Lion Hotel.
+From the bridge there is a good view of The Lion Hotel.

-Leave the bridge and walk up the High Street past the Lion.
+Leave the bridge and walk up the High Street past The Lion Hotel.
 Over the wall behind it you can see part of the Tudor building at the back.

-Go back to the Chequers and up the High Street passing Saddlers House [18thC], once a harness makers.A
+Go back to the Chequers and up the High Street passing Saddlers House [18thC], once a harness maker's.

 Cross the High Street into Sparepenny Lane which gained its name in the 18thC when a penny could be 'spared' by using this lane instead of the Sevenoaks turnpike at the other end of the village.
 The first building here is The Mount, an elegant Regency house, built in 1820 for William Colyer.